jpmessaging/OutlookTrace/Readme.md

         If a web browser starts automatically, you can close the browser.

-7. After reproducing the issue, hit Enter in the console to stop traces.
+7. Reproduce the issue.
 8. When "Fiddler" is included, stop and save the capture.

     1. Click [2.
 Stop Capture].
     2. Click [3.
 Save Capture].
-    3. Save the capture.
+    3. Save the capture in the folder with GUID name created under "Path" parameter you specified in Collect-OutloookInfo.
     4. Close the [FiddlerCap Web Recorder] dialog box.

         If the following dialog appears, click [Yes].